AlessandroMinervini/Mosaic-creation-through-the-stitching-of-aerial-rectified-images-obtained-from-a-moving-vehicle/README.md

 ### Goal
 The gol is mosaic creation through the stitching of aerial rectified images obtained from a moving vehicle.

+### Dataset
+Stuttgart of Kitti (https://cityscapes-dataset.com/downloads/), in particular leftImg8bit_demoVideo.
+You can put the frames to processing into the folder dataset.

 ### Pipeline
 1. Cars detection
 2. Rectification